How to upgrade your MacBook to macOS High Sierra

 How to prepare for the macOS High Sierra upgrade

 Now that you’ve decided that you cannot live without the new macOS 10.13 High Sierra, it’s time to thoroughly prepare for the upgrade.
-Do note that the beta version now available may not contain all the features, so if you want to upgrade for a specific feature, make sure it’s included.
 Let’s go!

 In order to prepare to upgrade to High Sierra you should, of course, verify if your Mac is compatible with the new system.
 As a general rule, any late 2009 Mac or newer will theoretically be able to run it without any issues.